steadfast-collective/mys/README.md

 # mys

-A tiny cli tool to rapidly create, import and drop local MySQL databases.
+A tiny cli tool to rapidly create, drop, import & export local MySQL databases.

 ## Installation
 Copy and paste the following into your terminal: